MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 4. Once your trial capacity is ready, you receive a confirmation message.
 Select **Got it** to begin working in Fabric.

 5. Open your Account manager again.
 Notice that you now have a heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
-You also see the countdown in your Fabric menu bar when you work in a product experience.
+You also see the countdown in your Fabric menu bar when you work in a product workload.

     :::image type="content" source="media/fabric-trial/trial-status-me-control.png" alt-text="Screenshot of the Microsoft Fabric trial status.":::